 I’m a big fan of Paint Shop Pro, and have used the package for years.
 I wanted to batch resize a folder full of images, so I created a script to help me.
-This article tells you how I created and use the script.
+This blog post tells you how I created and use a Paint Shop Pro batch image script.

 Step 1 – Record a resize.